signalogic/SigSRF_SDK/codecs_page.md

 Some notes about the above diagram:

-* the dashed line indicates pktlib APIs such as DSPushPackets() and DSPullPackets() to user applications.
+* the dashed line indicates pktlib APIs such as DSPushPackets() and DSPullPackets() available to user applications.
 For example usage see [mediaMin.cpp](https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp)

 * voplib supports two types of struct interfaces in [DSCodecCreate()](#user-content-dscodeccreate), TERMINATION_INFO and CODEC_PARAMS.
 See [API Interface](#user-content-apiinterface) below for more information